Romans 8:1

 in order that the righteous requirements of the law might be realized in us, to those who are walking not according to the flesh but according to the Spirit.

 Paraphrase: Now, God has shown that He is able to set humans free from the bondage and tyranny of sin, and Jesus perfect life is the proof of it.
 Sin was not able to control Him.
 And what of us?
 Well if we are in Christ as we said before, then what belongs to Christ, belongs to us.
 Does Christ have a perfect life without even the smallest stain?
 He surely does; and now, we too participate in that perfect life.
-We too are declared Not Guilty! and our criminal record is removed.
-(Colossians 2:14) Does God’s law demand from us perfect, personal, and perpetual obedience?
+We too are declared Not Guilty! and all our crimes are struck from the record.
+(Colossians 2:14) Does God’s law demand from us perfect obedience?
 (Galatians 3:10) Don’t answer this question by asking whether you have met this demand; ask yourself whether Jesus has met this demand.
 Of course, we know He did; and therefore, we too can claim to have met this demand not in ourselves but only as a result of our union with Him.
-From Him, we receive the Holy Spirit who enables us to overcome our inclinations to evil and to rise to a new and higher life.
+From this union, we also receive the Holy Spirit who enables us to overcome our inclinations to evil and to rise to a new and higher life.
 This is the new reality.
 Once we are in Christ, we not only receive a full forgiveness of all our past guilt, but we also receive a perfect record of obedience.
 Jesus’ perfect obedience to the law is reckoned to us as if we ourselves had done it.
-It seems impossible to believe, but it really is true that our record is no longer a criminal record but is as perfect a record as that of Jesus is perfect.
+(Romans 5:18-19) It seems impossible to believe, but it really is true that our record is no longer a criminal record but is as perfect a record as that of Jesus is perfect.
 At this point, we may ask ourselves how we can know that we have entered into this new reality?
 This is an important question and to answer it, we must look at our lives.
 Does our lifestyle show that we are under the control of the Spirit of God? or that we are still under sin’s tyranny?
 Practically, this means that we will no longer live in bitterness and anger with our neighbors, or make trouble with others by gossip and slander.
 (Ephesians 4:31) On the contrary, we will live under the control of the Holy Spirit who works love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control in our souls.

 Comments: